Wild Beads of Africa

 Beads are among the oldest forms of personal adornment that we know of.
 They have been produced since prehistoric times and continue to hold attraction up until today.
 They are eagerly collected and studied, and a unique private collection of 19th century powderglass beads is the topic of the volume Wild Beads of Africa.

-And what a book it is!
 The accompanying texts by Jamey D. Allen take us on a journey in beadmaking where no stone is left unturned when it comes to powderglass.
 In the back of the book, a glossary of names, terms and beadmaking techniques is a veritable encyclopedia of bead terms.
 The author presents us with an abundance of facts and descriptions of beadmaking.
 He offers his own hypothesis on how old powderglass beads were actually created, provides clues and tips on how to discern between old and new beads based on production and wear analysis, and provides detailed descriptions for each bead in the book.
 Very important in the introduction are the sections that deal with the names of the beads and the values attached to them.
 You may for example have come across the term Bodom beads for this type of beads, but these are actually quite rare: this word is only used for the beads belonging to the Queen Mother of the Ashanti.
-I have learned a great deal from the texts!

 The photography of the beads is simply breathtaking.
 Each bead is photographed larger than lifesize, which allows for viewing details like inclusions of seed beads and fragments of trade beads, surface wear and pattern, relief structure and of course the colours!
 As an archaeologist, I would also be interested in the perforation as that tells us a lot about use and wear, but that is a topic for another book.
 The photographs truly allow the reader to appreciate the achievements of these beadmakers.
 In between the descriptions of the beads, the collector shares his thoughts and feelings about individual beads in small text boxes: through these we learn what personal values these beads hold for modern collectors.